Using MSO to Help Find the Optimum Crossover Frequency

 Evaluating Different Crossover Frequencies

 MSO treats each filter as a completely independent entity.
 This has an unfortunate side effect when working with crossovers.
-If you were to set the Optimization allowed property to True for the cutoff frequency parameter of each of the low-pass and high-pass filters filters that make up the crossover, MSO would adjust each one independently to optimize the system.
+If you were to set the Optimization allowed property to True for the cutoff frequency parameter of each of the low-pass and high-pass filters that make up the crossover, MSO would adjust each one independently to optimize the system.
 But this would generally result in different cutoff frequencies for the high-pass and low-pass filters.
 AVRs and pre-pros force the cutoff frequencies of the high-pass and low-pass sections of the crossover to identical values.
 In this case, MSO's optimized result would be incompatible with your hardware.
 The solution is to set the Optimization allowed property to False for these cutoff frequency parameters, then set the cutoff frequencies to the same value manually.
 To try out different crossover frequencies, use a separate configuration for each one.

 Once you have cloned a configuration, you can change the cutoff frequency parameter of the crossover low-pass and high-pass filters of the clone to the desired value.
 Always make the cutoff frequencies of the low-pass and high-pass halves of the crossover equal to one another, and always ensure that the "Optimization allowed" property of each low-pass and high-pass cutoff frequency parameter is set to False.
 See the manual of your AVR or pre-pro for allowable crossover frequencies.